Snake worship: African diasporic religion

-The belief has spread to the New World.
-In Haitian Vodou, the creator loa Damballa is represented as a serpent, and his wife Ayida-Weddo is the rainbow serpent.
+In Haitian Vodou, the creator loa Damballa is represented as a serpent, and his wife Ayida Wedo is the rainbow serpent.
 Simbi are a type of serpentine loa in Haitian Vodou.
 They are associated with water and sometimes are believed to act as psychopomps serving Papa Legba.
+In a commonly chanted Haitian vodou hymn, there is invocation of "Eh! eh !
+Bomba, hen! hen!" where Bomba according to one theory is the corruption of the aforementioned Mbumba Luangu of Congo.
+(Note: Note tha Mbumba alone does not signify snake, as commonly misconceived, but rather signifies any number of violent minkisi (nkisi).)
+Another theory explains Bomba as a corruption of aboma which means 'snake' in Fon and Surinamese Creole (Sranan Tongo).

+Just as the vodun Aida Wedo of the Fon people was transplanted into the Haitian Iwa Damballa Aida Wedo, the Yoruba orisha Oshumare was adopted in Brazil as the orixa Oxumare.

+While the Ashanti (Asante) people and the Akan people conceive of the rainbow (nyankontɔn) as literally "Nyanke-Nyankopon's bow, i.e., "Sky god's bow" rather than a rainbow serpent, scholars have concluded that this belief is connected to the cosmology of the Ewe people whose sky god is Mawu (and in turn, Mawu is the master of Ewe people's rainbow snake).
+(Note: Note that the Ewe are known to cross-culture with the Yoruba and the Akan-Ashanti of Ghana, there may not be a closely matching and clear parallel to the rainbow snake in pure Akan-Ashanti myth, which is explained hereafter.) (cf. Rainbows in mythology for more details).

 Example in art

 Eva Meyerowitz wrote of an earthenware pot that was stored at the Museum of Achimota College in present-day Ghana.
 The base of the neck of this pot is surrounded by the rainbow snake.
 The legend of this creature explains that the rainbow snake only emerged from its home when it was thirsty.
 Keeping its tail on the ground, the snake would raise its head to the sky, looking for the rain god.
 As it drank great quantities of water, the snake would spill some, which would fall to the earth as rain.

 There are four other snakes on the sides of this pot: Danh-gbi, the life-giving snake, Li, for protection, Liwui, which was associated with Wu, god of the sea, and Fa, the messenger of the gods.
 The first three snakes, Danh-gbi, Li, Liwui, were all worshiped at Whydah, Dahomey, where the serpent cult originated.
 For the Dahomeans, the spirit of the serpent was one to be feared, as he was unforgiving.
 They believed that the serpent spirit could manifest itself in any long, winding objects such as plant roots and animal nerves.
 They also believed it could manifest itself as the umbilical cord, making it a symbol of fertility and life.